MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 Each of these layers can be mapped to an instruction from the Dockerfile.
 The bottom layer (6801d964fda5 in this example) represents the base OS image.
 One layer up, the IIS installation can be seen.
 The next layer includes the new website, and so on.

 Dockerfiles can be written to minimize image layers, optimize build performance, and also optimize cosmetic things such as readability.
 Ultimately, there are many ways to complete the same image build task.
-Understanding how the format of a Dockerfile effects build time, and resulting image, will improve the automation experience.
+Understanding how the format of a Dockerfile effects build time, and the resulting image, improves the automation experience.

 ## Optimize Image Size

 When building Docker container images, image size may be an important factor.
-Container images will be moved between registries and host, exported and imported, and ultimately consume space.
+Container images are moved between registries and host, exported and imported, and ultimately consume space.
 Several tactics can be used during the Docker build process to minimize image size.
-This section will detail some of these tactics specific to Windows Containers.
+This section details some of these tactics specific to Windows Containers.

 For additional information on Dockerfile best practices, see [Best practices for writing Dockerfiles on Docker.com]( https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).